 So I’m shifting focus back onto the real world: I went to another jam session, talked to some new people and may potentially join a new band.
 I attended my old band’s fundraiser.
 I’m getting back on the open mic circuit (I mean it this time).
 I signed up for a Habitat for Humanity build.
 I’m volunteering at my friend’s animal sanctuary next weekend.
 I’m scouring Meetup for new activities.
 Things are happening.

-Even after she flaked on our date, she’d message me every once in a while and we’d chit chat.
-Eventually she made noises about getting together so I took that opportunity to ask what happened.
+Even after she flaked on a date we were supposed to go on, she’d message me every once in a while and we’d chit chat.
+Eventually she made noises again about getting together so I took the opportunity to ask what happened.

 Me: “I know we were supposed to go on a date a couple of months ago but then you said you couldn’t make it… I didn’t think you’d be interested in meeting me after that.”

 IG Girl: “I’m sorry, I have issues hahah.
 I really overthink a lot when it comes to the opposite sex.
 Negativity consumes me.
 I always choke up at the last minute.
 What if he didn’t like me?
 What if he finds me annoying?
 What if I’m not cool as he thought I was?
 That kind of stuff.
 I’m working on that, though.
 My confidence with myself is slowly getting better.”